Skip to content

 The Sentry MCP Server provides secure connectivity between your development environment and Sentry’s rich debugging data.
 With MCP integration, you can:

-• Access Real-Time Context: Bring live Sentry issues, traces, and logs directly into your IDE or AI Agentic workflow
+• Access Real-Time Context: Bring live Sentry issues, traces, and logs directly into your IDE or AI agentic workflow

 • Search Across Projects: Query your entire Sentry organization for related issues and patterns